eshtmc/leadership/president/saa-team.md

 5. Take photo for every person on the stage

 6. Prepare voting in 腾讯问卷 after Table topic，remind TMD for voting announcement.
+See presentation "12 Steps for voting Questionnaire" in SAA folder.

-7. Collect vote at the end of GE session and tell president the name.
+7. Collect vote at the end of GE session and tell president the names.

 Note 1: no need for best Prepared speaker or IE if speeches &lt;= 2 Note 2: speaker with over time usage will be listed in voting but disqualified for award."